Great Indian Peninsula Railway: Railways around Bombay

-On 16 April 1853 at 3:35 pm, the first passenger train of the Great Indian Peninsula Railway left Boree Bunder station in Bombay (present day Mumbai) for Tanna (present day Thane).
+On 16 April 1853 at 3:35 pm, the first passenger train of the Great Indian Peninsula Railway left Boree Bunder station in Bombay (present day Mumbai) for Thana (present day Thane).
 The train took fifty-seven minutes to reach Tanna.
 It covered a distance of 21 miles (33.8 km).
-Three locomotives named Sultan, Sindh and Sahib pulled the 14 carriages carrying 400 passengers on board.
+Three locomotives named Sultan, Sindh and Sahib of the GIP-1 class pulled the 14 carriages carrying 400 passengers on board.

 The portion of the line from Tanna to Callian (present day Kalyan) was opened on 1 May 1854.
 The construction of this portion was difficult as it involved two-line viaducts over the estuary (see picture on right) and two tunnels.

 On 12 May 1856 the line was extended to Campoolie (present day Khopoli) via Padusdhurree (present day Palasdhari) and on 14 June 1858 Khandala-Poona (present day Pune) section was opened to traffic.
 The Padusdhurree-Khandala section involved the difficult crossing of the Bhore Ghat (present day Bhor Ghat) and it took another five years for completion.
 During this period, the 21 km gap was covered by palanquin, pony or cart through the village of Campoolie.

 The Kassarah (present day Kasara) line was opened on 1 January 1861 and the steep Thull ghat (present day Thal Ghat) section up to Egutpoora (present day Igatpuri) was opened on 1 January 1865 and thus completed the crossing of the Sahyadri.